-My first job was in radio.
-I’d had so much fun at a student radio station that I joined a radio group straight after leaving University.
+I’d had so much fun at a student radio station that I got my first job with a radio group straight after leaving University.

 After a while my boss pulled me to one side.
 “I was about to employ someone else to be the head of the station, but I think you’re doing such a great job, you can have it,” he said.

 There I was age 21, the manager of a radio station, having a ball.